Elysa Chen

-Elysa Chen Shiyun (born 1984) is a Singaporean politician.
-A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) for the Bishan East–Sin Ming division of Bishan–Toa Payoh Group Representation Constituency (GRC) since 2025.
+Elysa Chen Shiyun (born 29 February 1984) is a Singaporean politician.
+A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP), as part of a PAP team, representing Bishan–Toa Payoh Group Representation Constituency (GRC) since 2025.

 Early life

 When Chen was sixteen years old, her father died of cancer prior to her O-level (Note: Singapore-Cambridge GCE Ordinary Level.) examinations.

 Chen was educated at Raffles Junior College before graduating from Nanyang Technological University with a bachelor's degree in communication and media studies.
 In 2016, Chen completed her studies at Trinity Theological College and received a Master of Divinity.

 Career

 Chen began her career as a crime reporter with Singapore Press Holdings from 2007 to 2011.
 She later worked as a lecturer at Hwa Chong Institution and as a church pastor.
 Since 2018, Chen has been the Executive Director of CampusImpact, a youth-centred social service agency.